sib-swiss/sib-software-stack/README.md

    activity on the PR.

-5. If a PR was submitted and should be updated (e.g. to fix a problem), the `--update-pr` command can be used.
+5. If a PR was submitted and should be updated (e.g. to fix a problem), the `--update-pr` command must be used.
 When using `--update-pr`, the PR number (found on GitHub) must be passed to the command.
    In addition, it is also necessary to pass the `--pr-commit-msg` option and give it a commit message that explains why the change was made.